soulsoftware/soulsoftware/docs/AI R&D.md

 Our group works on a wide range of topics around **Generative AI** capabilities, such as **natural language processing**, **computer vision**, **knowledge representation** and **reasoning**, **explainable AI (XAI)**, and **human-AI interaction**.
 We are exploring how apply our research to real-world scenarios and domains, such as healthcare, education, finance, e-commerce, etc...

-### **The Mission**

-Our mission is to keep up with the latest advances in AI, to provide organizations with tools and services that leverage safe and reliable AI applications

 ### **Contact Us**